Generative Engine Optimization is how brands earn citations in AI answers

 No free trial

-The market leader by valuation — the segment's first $1B unicorn (Series C $96M Lightspeed, February 2026).
+One of the established players in the segment.
 Right pick if you need Prompt Volumes panel data, ChatGPT Shopping coverage, white-label dashboards or Fortune-500 procurement support.
 Most evaluations begin with a sales call.
 Claude, Gemini and Grok sit in custom enterprise quotes ($2,000–5,000+/mo).

 AthenaHQ